NixOS/nix.dev/source/tutorials/nix-language.md

 <!-- TODO: find a place for operators -->

-We recommend to at least skim them to familiarise yourself with what is available.
+Skim them to familiarise yourself with what is available.

 [operators]: https://nix.dev/manual/nix/stable/language/operators.html